akaunting/docs/en/user-manual/apps.md

 ## API Key

-In order to access the App Store from your Akaunting software installation, and install the apps you've purchased, you will need to get your [API Key](https://akaunting.com/dashboard) and enter it when you get asked for.
-That is the bridge between the software and site (akaunting.com).
+In order to access the App Store from your Akaunting software installation, and install the apps you've purchased, you will need to get your [API Key](https://akaunting.com/dashboard) and enter it when you are prompted to provide it.
+It is the bridge between the software and site (akaunting.com).

 ![apps home](_images/apps-api-key.gif)